ccheshirecat/volant/docs/start/first-flight.md

 From the TUI command input (or shell), run:

 ```
-vms create my-first-vm --cpu 2 --memory 2048
+vms create my-first-vm --plugin browser --cpu 2 --memory 2048
 ```

-`volantd` will lease an IP, prepare a TAP device, boot Cloud Hypervisor, and update the SQLite state.
+`volantd` will resolve the `browser` plugin manifest, inject it into the VM’s kernel cmdline, lease an IP, prepare a TAP device, boot Cloud Hypervisor, and update the SQLite state.
 Within a few seconds the VM should show up with a `running` status.

 ---